-Supreme Court stays demolition notice hours after Nashik dargah bulldozed
+Supreme Court stays demolition notice hours after Nashik dargah is bulldozed

 The top court also issued a notice to the municipal authority and listed the matter for further hearing on April 21, The Hindu reported.

-Authorities said the civic body had earlier issued a 15-day notice for the removal of the unauthorised structure built around the dargah.
+The municipality said that they had earlier issued a 15-day notice for the removal of an unauthorised structure built around the dargah.

 Several unauthorised structures surrounding the dargah had already been cleared by the Nashik Municipal Corporation’s anti-encroachment team in February.
-Residents and members of Hindutva organisations had called for the dargah itself to be demolished, saying that it was unauthorised.
+Residents and members of Hindutva organisations had called for the dargah itself to be demolished, claiming that it was unauthorised.

 Nashik Central MLA Devyani Pharande had also stated that the February demolition drive was incomplete and the entire site needed to be cleared.

-Trustees of the dargah claimed that it was razed down “to create communal tension”, The Hindu reported.
+Trustees of the dargah claimed that it was razed “to create communal tension”, The Hindu reported.